Autonomous Quantum Devices: When Are They Realizable without Additional Thermodynamic Costs?: Results

-The fact that the r.h.s. of Eqs. \eqref{eq:F - F thm 3 main text}, \eqref{eq:final state and target state} are exactly zero for all $t_1<t_2$ in the case of the idealised momentum clock, highlights another point of failure for this clock: it allows for the violation of the 3rd law of thermodynamics.
+See \App~\ref{subsec:deltaxy} for proof.
+On the other hand, it turns out that the idealised momentum clock discussed in Sec. \ref{Idealised control}\,, satisfies $\Delta(t;x,y)= 1$ for all $x,y\in[-\pi,\pi]$ for an appropriate parameter choice in which case 1) in Prop. \ref{prop:idealised control} fails (see Sec. \ref{sec:proof Delat=1 for idelaised clock} in \app).
+Thus the r.h.s. of Eqs. \eqref{eq:F - F thm 3 main text}, \eqref{eq:final state and target state} are \emph{exactly} zero for all $t_1<t_2$ in this case.
+This observation highlights another point of failure for this clock: it allows for the violation of the 3rd law of thermodynamics.
 The 3rd law states that any system cannot be cooled to absolute zero (its ground state) in finite time.
-In \cite{Qhornslemma18,3rdLawHenrik}, it was shown that under CTOs, both the mean energy and dimension $d_\G$ of the bath need to diverge to infinity in order to cool a $d_\Sy$ dimensional system to the ground state.
+In \cite{Qhornslemma18,3rdLawHenrik}, it was shown that under CTOs, both the mean energy and dimension $d_\G$ of the bath need to diverge in order to cool a $d_\Sy$ dimensional system to the ground state.
 The inability to do this in finite time by any realistic control system on $\mathcal{H}_\cl$ manifests itself in that $\max_{x,y\in[-\pi,\pi]} \left|1 - \Delta^2(t;x,y)\right|$ cannot be exactly zero in this case, so that the r.h.s. of Eq. \eqref{eq:final state and target state} becomes large due to the factor $d_\G\tr[\tauGibb^2]$ diverging.\footnote{Note that the only case in which $d_\G\tr[\tauGibb^2]$ does not diverge in the large $d_\G$ limit, is when the purity of the Gibbs state $\tauGibb$ converges (in purity) to the maximally mixed state, since in that case $\tr[\tauGibb^2]=1/d_\G$.
 This is not the case for the baths needed to cool to absolute zero in which $\tr[\tauGibb^2]$ converges to a positive constant \cite{Qhornslemma18}.} However, for the idealised momentum clock, the r.h.s. of Eqs. \eqref{eq:F - F thm 3 main text}, \eqref{eq:final state and target state} are exactly zero even in the limit $d_\G\tr[\tauGibb^2] \rightarrow \infty$, thus allowing one to cool the system on $\mathcal{H}_\Sy$ to absolute zero in any finite time interval $[t_1,t_2]$.
+Finally, it is also worth noting that the change in Von Neumann entropy of the clock between before and after the unitary is implemented is vanishingly small for the Quasi-Ideal clock as its dimension increases.
+This follows from applying the Fannes inequality to the results of Theorems~\ref{thm:noemb physical t CTO} and \ref{thm:4}.
+This is because the Fannes inequality implies that the change in Von Neumann entropy between two states approaches zero when the trace distance between said states decreases faster than $1/\log(d)$, where $d$ is the dimension of the system in question.